I want to acknowledge the support of many individuals who have helped me in my research, and in the publication of this site.

 Among those who have given me support and encouragement, or who have contributed their own findings to my own research, I would particularly like to thank Stuart Hill.
 A chance posting on a local history notice board introduced me to Stuart.
 In the true spirit of our families, he was quick to send me enormous amounts of information and copies of documentation which he had worked tirelessly to unearth.
 We share very many common ancestors and I know that I would never have learned so much had it not been for Stuart’s infectious enthusiasm and his generosity in sharing his findings.

 It is unlikely I shall ever achieve the degree of professionalism shown by Stuart in his research, and I suspect that I am only one of many people who owe him a debt of gratitude for the efforts he has made over many years.

-Les Ibberson has done much work to uncover his roots and I have been grateful for his contributions.
-The Ibberson family has been difficult to trace, but Les has shown determination and will, I hope continue to record his findings.
-Les has shared my interest in his Grandfather (and my GG Grandfather) whose story is told more fully by Les in these pages.
+Les Ibberson did much work to uncover his roots and I have been grateful for his contributions.
+The Ibberson family has been difficult to trace, but Les demonstrated determination and to record his findings.
+He shared my interest in his Grandfather (and my GG Grandfather) whose story is told more fully by Les in these pages.

 Lynn Wheaton has researched the Mayhew family and it’s links to the Mosley line, and I am pleased to have been able to exchange information with her which I trust has been of mutual assistance.

 There are many others who have encouraged and inspired either my research or the development of this site.
 You know who you are, and I thank you sincerely.

 Dad was proud of his heritage and of his family.
 This is the story of that heritage, which I in turn, am proud to continue.